Posted on

 FM 7-20 Rifle Battalion Oct 1944 | Describes the role structure and organization of the Rifle Battalion as well as its tactical nature.

-For an older version see: FM 7-20 Rifle Battalion Sept 1942
+For an older version, see: FM 7-20 Rifle Battalion Sept, 1942

-FM 7-24 Communication in the Infantry Division Dec 1944 – Describes the conduct of wire, radio, and other communication of the infantry division during various types of movements.
+FM 7-24 Communication in the Infantry Division Dec 1944 – Describes the conduct of wire, radio, and other communications of the infantry division during various types of movements.
 The SCR-536/BC-611 is used at the company level.
 The SCR-300/BC-1000 is used at the battalion level.

 Wire is the primary means of communication in the attack.
 Division Signalmen will remain with the regimental command post to maintain and extend lines.